MostafaAtef96/the_complete_app_by_appbrewery/README.md

 ### Notes
 * App Icon was downloaded from pngtree.com
 * Demo Gif was downloaded from the course resources.
+* To use the app an API Key from [Open Weather Map](https://openweathermap.org/) must be added to config.dart file.

 ## Bitcoin Ticker